TheHiddenShape/BGP/README.md

 ## GNS3 configuration with Docker
 The first step is to configure our foundation machines, which will serve as the base for building our networks.
-We will need hosts and routers running FRRouting (FRR), an open-source routing protocol suite for Linux/Unix systems that implements various protocols such as BGP, OSPF and more.
+We will need hosts and routers running FRRouting (FRR), an open-source routing protocol suite for Linux/Unix systems that implements various protocols such as BGP, OSPF, IS-IS and more.

 set up: https://ammons-organization-1.gitbook.io/thehiddenshape/system-and-networks/building-networks-with-gns3#gns3-configuration-with-docker